EternityForest/LazyMesh/README.md

 ID 32 is for text messages, which can be prefixed with a username and a colon.

-ID 2 is used for a unique ID, wich can be a string, bytes, or integer, but must be unique per-channel.
-Many applications don't actually need this.
+ID 2 is used for a unique ID, which must be an integer.
+Many applications might not need this at all.

 ## Transports